wso2-extensions/esb-connector-amazonlambda/docs/functions.md

     <permissionStatementId>{$ctx:permissionStatementId}</permissionStatementId>
     <permissionPrincipal>{$ctx:permissionPrincipal}</permissionPrincipal>
     <permissionQualifier>{$ctx:permissionQualifier}</permissionQualifier>
+    <apiVersionAddPermission>{$ctx:apiVersionAddPermission}</apiVersionAddPermission>

 </amazonlambda.addPermission>
 ```

 **Properties**
+* apiVersionAddPermission : API version for AddPermission method.
-* functionName: Name of the Lambda function, version, or alias.
+* functionName : Name of the Lambda function, version, or alias.
-* permissionAction: The action that the principal can use on the function.For example, lambda:InvokeFunction or lambda:GetFunction.
+* permissionAction : The action that the principal can use on the function.For example, lambda:InvokeFunction or lambda:GetFunction.
-* permissionStatementId: A statement identifier that differentiates the statement from others in the same policy.
+* permissionStatementId : A statement identifier that differentiates the statement from others in the same policy.
-* permissionPrincipal: The AWS service or account that invokes the function.
+* permissionPrincipal : The AWS service or account that invokes the function.
 If you specify a service, use SourceArn or SourceAccount to limit who can invoke the function through that service.
-* permissionQualifier: Specify a version or alias.
+* permissionQualifier : Specify a version or alias.

 **Sample request**